C++ Signal Handling - C++ Programming Tutorial

 1) What signal is used when a user presses Ctrl + C?

-The SIGINT signal is sent when the user pushes Ctrl + C in the terminal.
+The SIGINT signal is generated when the user initiates the Ctrl + C keyboard combination within the terminal.

 2) Can a program ignore a signal?

-Yes, a program can ignore a signal by setting its handler to SIG_IGN with the signal function.
+Yes, a program has the capability to disregard a signal by assigning its handler to SIG_IGN using the signal function.

 3) What signal cannot be caught, blocked, or ignored in C++?

-No, program can catch, block, or ignore the SIGKILL and SIGSTOP signals.
+No software can detect, prevent, or disregard the SIGKILL and SIGSTOP signals.

 4) What is the purpose of C++'s raise function?

-In C++, the raise function is used to generate a signal within the running process manually.
+In C++, the raise function is utilized to manually trigger a signal within the current process.

 5) What function sends a signal to another process using its process ID?

-In C++, the kill function is used to deliver a signal to a specific process by referencing its PID.
+In C++, the kill method is employed to send a signal to a particular process by specifying its Process ID (PID).

 Input Required